We're Injury Lawyers, with real trial experience.

 Health care professionals aren’t authorized to take care of patients without their expressed consent.
 This is why when you initially visit a Baton Rouge doctor or another medical provider, they’ll have you complete intake paperwork consenting to their treatment of you.

 Additionally, should it become necessary for you to undergo an in-office procedure, surgery, or some other treatment option, you’ll also need to review and sign additional documentation, known as informed consent, acknowledging how you understand the risks and benefits associated with it.
-That document needs to also be clear as to your:
+That document also needs to be clear as to your:

 • Suspected diagnosis